colbygram/CS_381_HW/as2/README.md

 # Assignment 2:
 Plane on runway

+# Features Not Present
+Couldn't get the skybox functioning in time.
+Tried to reach out but never got a response so wasn't able to figure out the issue.

 # Assignment Question:
 I am confused by what the question is specifically asking?
 It references the camera but it isn't the specific goal to move the camera.
 If it means specifically moving the plane across different world axes, then yes, it would simplify the movement of the plane in a 2D sense, but for the plane to become 3D and actively move in 3D, it would be more effective to calculate the plane's position according to its own local axes opposed to the world axes.
 If the goal is to allow the camera to follow the plane/player, then it would be simpler to allow the camera to move on the same axes as the plane so that the plane is always in view.